 If you have questions about your particular situation or whether or not you qualify for SSDI or SSI benefits, our firm can help.
-At Woodruff Johnson & Evans, we proudly serve clients throughout the state of Illinois.
+At Woodruff Johnson & Evans Law Offices, we proudly serve clients throughout the state of Illinois.
 Our Chicago SSDI and SSI attorneys have more than a century of combined legal experience; we know the Social Security Disability system and the processes involved in securing Supplemental Security Income.
 We are prepared to help you work to

 recover the benefits you need and are owed.

 Give us a call at (866) 400-4450 or fill out an online contact form to get started with your no-cost case evaluation.
 We have offices in Chicago, Aurora, and Champaign.